mdtanker/polartoolkit/docs/gallery/index.md

 ## Profiles

-Here are some examples for use the module `Profile`.
+Here are some examples for use the module `Profiles`.

 ```{nbgallery}
 ---